Kumkum – Ek Pyara Sa Bandhan: Production

 After 780 episodes, on 10 April 2006, the storyline of the series took a leap of 20 years.
 Then it took another leap of 20 years in 2008 where the leads were shown reincarnated with a new family.

 In February 2009, the channel informed the production house to terminate the series by 13 March 2009.
 As per the channel's instructions the series ended on that day.

 Reception

 It received the highest ratings in the afternoon slot and is regarded as one of the longest ran Indian soap during afternoons.

 After a time change from 3:30 pm to 1:00pm (IST) in November 2002, it started receiving ratings ranging 6 to 7 TVR in March 2003, becoming the most viewed afternoon show, overcoming the other highest rated afternoon shows like Bhabhi and Shagun.
 On 25 March 2004, it received the highest ever afternoon rating of 13.12 TVR, overtaking some prime time soaps.

-It started to re-air in edit version from 2:30 pm to 3:30 pm.